BeibhinnOHora/CZI-to-Mito-PreProcessor/example_data/README.md

 Here you can find example data from HIV-1 infected pma-differentiated THP-1 cells (48hpi) to test the pre-processing script.
+Expected outputs are also included.

 Channels: